knicklabs/lorem-ipsum.js/readme.markdown

   , output     = loremIpsum();
 ```

-### Customizing the Output with Options
+### Customizing the Output with Options (Node.js/Component.js)

 You can pass options to the loremIpsum() function to fine-tune the output.
-See below.
+The API is the same on client and server.
+See below:

 ```javascript
 ...